AriFordsham/GHCWiki/commentary/compiler/cps.md

   ```

   - Could make a for each that shuffles the arguments into a common format.
-  - Could make one branch primary and shuffle the other to match it, but that might entail unnessisary memory writes.
+  - Could make one branch primary and shuffle the other to match it, but that might entail unnecessary memory writes.

 ## Pipeline